A friendly and relaxed dog!

 Additionally, socializing a Dunker from an early age is also important.
 This will get your dog used to being around other dogs, people, and places.

 Since Dunkers are raised to be hunting dogs, they will need a good amount of exercise each day.
 This often comes in the form of active training or hunting trips.
 Daily walks along with playing with your dog in a fenced yard are a good way to get in extra exercise when needed.
 You should aim to make sure your Dunker gets between 45 and 60 minutes of exercise each day.

 A female Dunker typically has between three and seven puppies in her litter.
 If you bring home a new Dunker puppy, you will want to sign him or her up for obedience training classes as soon as possible.
 Dunkers can be very stubborn, so looking for a training opportunity with an experienced trainer will be ideal.
 Be patient and don’t expect your new dog to start obeying right away, but with some dedication and consistency, you should begin to notice improvements soon.

-You should also look for opportunities to social your new Dunker with other dogs and people.
-This will get them used to be around a variety of animals and humans and can help them adapt better to new situations in the future.
+You should also look for opportunities to socialize your new Dunker with other dogs and people.
+This will get them used to being around a variety of animals and humans and can help them adapt better to new situations in the future.

 Dogs similar to Dunkers

 Beagles, American Foxhounds, and Basset Hounds are similar to Dunker dogs.